-www.highfliers.co.uk/download/2022/graduate\market/GM22-report.pdf - this High Fliers Graduate Market report 2022 is the latest research into graduate vacancies and starting salaries at the UK's 100 best-known and most successful employers.
+www.highfliers.co.uk/download/2022/graduate market/GM22-report.pdf - this High Fliers Graduate Market report 2022 is the latest research into graduate vacancies and starting salaries at the UK's 100 best-known and most successful employers.
 Based on research in December 2021 and therefore reflects impacts of Covid.
+December 2022 research will be available Spring 2023

-GLMS 2020 - Government's Graduate Labour Market Statistics 2020 (2021 data will be released in April 2022)
+GLMS-2021- Government's Graduate Labour Market Statistics 2021 (2022 data will be released in April 2023)

-Gender Pay Gap-2021 - this Office of National Statistics report analyses the difference in pay between men and women
+Gender Pay Gap-2022 - this Office of National Statistics report analyses the difference in pay between men and women